 See Calculated metrics and attributes reference for more information.

 Change attribute is a type of interactive widget you can add to a dashboard.
-The change attribute interactive widget will let viewers switch an attribute used on your dashboard to a different attribute from the connection.
+The change attribute interactive widget will let viewers switch an attribute used on your dashboard to a different attribute from the dataset.
 This is useful for testing different outcomes, without having to create multiple, similar queries.

 Similar to change attribute, change metric is a type of interactive widget you can add to your dashboard.
-Change metric lets viewers switch a metric used on your dashboard to a different metric from the connection.
+Change metric lets viewers switch a metric used on your dashboard to a different metric from the dataset.

 Chart configuration menu

 The Chart configuration menu is the third icon () on the Query Builder right toolbar and contains most of the available customization options.
 You can customize your chart colors, text, interactions, and additional options.
 Depending on the visualization you are using, the options available will differ.
 See Customizing your chart for information on the different chart configuration options.